News

 Five teams completed the GTIE SEP2025 Lean Launchpad training!

 GTIE SEP2025, a program for students conducted by GTIE, held its third year of The Lean Launchpad (LLP) training.
 5 teams participated in a total of 4 training sessions over a period of 4 months from September to December 2025.
-They learned in a practical way about commercializing product ideas and research results from universities and research institutes by utilizing new business development methods such as the Business Model Canvas and the Customer Development Model.
+They learned in a practical way about commercializing product ideas and research results from universities and research institutions by utilizing new business development methods such as the Business Model Canvas and the Customer Development Model.
 With the support of lecturers and mentors, they also worked on brushing up business ideas based on social issues and pivoting ideas.

 GTIE SEP 2025 Lean Launchpad Training List of Completed Teams

-SaiGen Shuichiro Ozawa Toward an era where anyone can gain deep insights without specialized personnel SaiGen The University of Tokyo Graduate School of Engineering, Department of Materials Science and Engineering 1st year master’s student
+SaiGen Toward an era where anyone can gain deep insights without specialized personnel SaiGen Shuichiro Ozawa The University of Tokyo Graduate School of Engineering, Department of Materials Science and Engineering 1st year master’s student

 Ibuki Okuda The University of Tokyo Department of Materials Science and Engineering 1st year